 Pile Blob Metadata

-Every blob stored in a pile begins with a header that records the moment it was written and the length of the payload that follows.
-The Pile implementation surfaces that information so tools can answer questions such as "when did this blob arrive?" without re-parsing the file on disk.
+Every blob stored in a pile begins with a compact header.
+Besides the payload hash (covered in Pile Format), the header records when the blob was appended and how long the payload is.
+The Pile implementation surfaces this information so tooling can answer questions such as "when did this blob arrive?" without walking the raw bytes on disk.

 BlobMetadata